two professionals in discussion

 Do I have to attend the meeting?

-What should I know about the meeting before I attend?
+What should I know before I attend?

-• what the meeting is about
+• What the meeting is about.

-• who will be at the meeting
+• Who will be present.

-• whether you can bring a support person (see below for further information)
+• Whether you can bring a support person (see below for further information).

 Attending the meeting